AamirOfficial07/PClone/docs/SocialOrchestral_System_Design.md

 - Drafting, scheduling, and publishing of social content
 - Media library and asset management
 - Team collaboration and approval workflows
-- Analytics and insights (posts, accounts, hashtags, members, competitors)
+- Analytics and insights (posts, accounts, hashtags; competitor analytics can come later)
 - Rule-based automation and external integrations
-- A public REST API
+- A public REST API (after core app is stable)

 ### 1.3 Vision and Differentiation

 Compared to Publer, SocialOrchestrator aims to:

-- Provide a cleaner modular architecture that is easier to extend
+- Provide a **clean modular architecture** that is easy to work on solo.
-- Offer a powerful **rule-based automation engine**
+- Offer a built-in **rule-based automation engine**.
-- Integrate **AI-assisted content and scheduling** from day one
+- Integrate **AI-assisted content and scheduling** once core is stable.
-- Be multi-tenant and enterprise-ready, with clear boundaries for scaling and possible microservices in the future
+- Remain **simple to deploy** (single server, single SQL Server DB), with the option to scale up later.

 ---